-San Bernardino Remains Most Affordable County in SoCal
+Housing Affordability Declines Again, But San Bernardino County Remains Most Affordable Market in Region

-An adequate supply of affordable housing promotes homeownership, which increases stability for families and communities, and can provide long-term financial benefits that renting cannot.
-Affordable housing encourages young workers to move to, or remain in, San Bernardino County and low relative housing prices can attract and retain businesses.
-This indicator uses the California Association of Realtors First-Time Buyer Housing Affordability Index to measure the percentage of households that can afford the existing single-family detached home at the entry-level price of 85% of median in San Bernardino County and compares the minimum qualifying income for an entry-level home to the annual incomes of common or growing occupations.
+An adequate supply of affordable housing promotes homeownership, which increases stability for families and communities, and is an important source of wealth creation.
+San Bernardino County’s lower relative housing prices in the region can attract first-time buyers seeking a more manageable housing budget and greater long-term financial security.
+This indicator uses the California Association of Realtors First-Time Buyer Housing Affordability Index to measure the percentage of households that can afford the existing single-family detached home at the entry-level price of 85% of median in San Bernardino County.
+This indicator also compares the minimum qualifying income for an entry-level home to the annual incomes of common or growing occupations.
 Homeownership rates are also shown.

 TREND